When BetterHelp was young: the early years

 Slack launched in February 2014 and then the company renamed itself to Slack Technologies in August 2014.
 In October 2014, the company raised $120 million which valued the company at $1.2 billion.
 The company has now raised a total of $790 million and is valued at over $5 billion.

-Slack has over 50,000 paying companies use Slack, 9 million weekly active users, and 43 companies from the Fortune 100.
+Over 50,000 paying companies now use Slack, which has nine million weekly active users, and 43 companies from the Fortune 100.